mlotinga/sottek-hearing-model/README.md

 These implementations first originated in a MATLAB code SottekTonality.m authored by Matt Torjussen, which implemented the ECMA-418-2:2020 tonality algorithms.
 The code was developed and amended by Mike Lotinga with permission, who later incorporated the loudness and roughness metrics.

 The MATLAB implementations are also available as part of SQAT (Sound Quality Analysis Toolbox): [https://github.com/ggrecow/SQAT](https://github.com/ggrecow/SQAT)

+# Licensing

+# Contact

+If you would like to report a bug, make suggested improvements or ask a question, please open an issue on GitHub.
+If you would like to contribute, you could raise a pull request.
+For anything else, please contact Mike Lotinga ([https://github.com/mlotinga](https://github.com/mlotinga)).